 Throughout 2020, we continued running regular surveys to listen to our employees, enabling us to find ways to provide more support.
 With this sudden shift to remote work, stress from COVID-19 and extended isolation, it was critical to ask and understand people's needs.
-People were encouraged to take part in many types of virtual learning and development, with online courses on a wide range of business and personal development topics, including how to motivate teams and cultivate inclusion remotely.
+People were encouraged to

-In October, we launched a global Employee Assistance Programme (EAP) to help employees get support confidentially with any problem that might affect their health, wellbeing and work.
-An online help point, in over 200 languages, was opened 24/7, along with telephone advice from local consultants.
 LEFT 'Happier, Healthier You' video series - in conversation with Simon Halle-Smith, Head of Global Human Resources and EHS, Anne Tayac, Head of Givaudan Business Solutions and Louie D'Amico, President of Taste & Wellbeing.